-To request a FibroScan if you have hepatitis C please contact these centres or liaise with our staff to see whether there is a FibroScan clinic running in your area in the near future.
+To request a FibroScan if you have hepatitis C please liaise with our staff to see whether there is a FibroScan clinic running in your area in the near future.
 In some cases, you may need to travel.

 Why do I need a FibroScan?